What is the MIB?

 • Where the medical history came from

-For example, if you had prostate cancer, underwent surgery, and previously applied for life insurance, your coded MIB records would show an underwriter that you had an operation, when it happened, and how that information was obtained — likely from an attending physician statement, or APS.
+For example, if you had prostate cancer, underwent surgery, and previously applied for life insurance, your coded MIB records would show an insurer that you had an operation, when it happened, and how that information was obtained — likely from an attending physician statement (APS).

-The underwriter then uses that in conjunction with other information — the medical exam that’s a standard part of the life insurance application process, additional physician statements, a prescription check — to make sure that everything matches up and the current application isn’t missing any pertinent pieces of your health history.
+The insurer then uses that information along with other sources of information that complement your health profile — the medical exam that’s a standard part of the life insurance application process, additional physician statements, a prescription check — to make sure that everything matches up and the current application isn’t missing any pertinent pieces of your health history.

-Your information isn’t submitted to the underwriter without your permission, and even then your information is shared under the HIPAA guidelines.
-You have to sign a HIPAA waiver before the insurers can access your information and they can’t sell or share any of your personal information.
+Your information isn’t submitted to the insurer without your permission, and even then your information is protected by the Health Insurance Portability and Accountability Act (HIPAA) guidelines.
+You have to sign a HIPAA waiver before the insurers can access your information.
+Plus, insurers can’t sell or share any of your personal information.

 If you’ve previously bought or applied for insurance, you can request a copy of your MIB report online or by phone.